-Objective Performance Measures Data Grantee Provides Applies to A and B Applies to A and B A. Develop and analyze information and data that would increase our understanding of the scope, causes, and consequences of violence against women and girls.
-B. Develop and analyze information and data that evaluate Relevance to the needs of the field as measured by whether the grantee's substantive scope did not deviate from the funded proposal or any subsequent agency modifications to the scope.
-Quality of research as assessed by peer reviewers.
-Quality of management as 1.
-A final report providing a comprehensive overview of the project and a detailed description of the project design, data, and methods; a full presentation of scientific findings; and a thorough discussion of the implications of the project findings for criminal justice practice and policy in the United States. innovative programs, strategies, and policies that serve to prevent and reduce the incidence and impact of violence and victimization and measured by whether significant interim project milestones were achieved, final deadlines were met, and costs remained within approved limits.
-Each dataset that was collected, acquired, or modified in conjunction with the project.
-Quarterly financial reports, to promote overall public safety.
-Number of NIJ or grantee research publications and presentations. semiannual progress reports, and a final progress report.
+Objective Performance Measure(s) Data Grantee Provides Develop and analyze information and data having clear implications for criminal justice policy and practice in the United States.
+Relevance to the needs of the field as measured by whether the grantee's substantive scope did not deviate from the funded proposal or any subsequent agency modifications to the scope.
+Quality of the research as addressed by peer reviewers.
+Quality of management as measured by whether significant interim project milestones were achieved, final deadlines were met, and costs remained within approved limits.
+If applicable, number of NIJ final grant reports, NIJ research documents, grantee externally published documents, and grantee presentations.
+A final report providing a comprehensive overview of the project and a detailed description of the project design, data, and methods; a full presentation of scientific findings; and a thorough discussion of the implications of the project findings for criminal justice practice and policy in the United States.
+Quarterly financial reports, semi-annual progress reports, and a final progress report If applicable, each data set that was collected or acquired.
+If using a data set that is readily available, the syntax used to create new variables.
+If a program is created with the grant funds, this code should be open and freely available.
+If applicable, citation(s) to report(s) / document(s) / presentation(s)